 How can I get on the mailing list for NSF publications?

-Who do I contact with questions regarding specific NSF or NSF/ANSI Standards (not certified products)?
+Who do I contact with questions regarding specific NSF standards (not certified products)?

 How can I get an NSF employee to do a presentation about a specific NSF program or service?

 Contact Stan Hazan, Senior Director, Scientific and Regulatory Affairs, at 800-NSF-MARK (800-673-6275) or firstname.lastname@example.org.